andrewjw/site/_posts/2011-10-26-new-delicious.md

 look.
 The old website was undeniably plain and the images really brighten it up.

 Like many people when the Delicious troubles surfaced I immediately looked for an alternative.
-The most obvious choice is <a>Google Bookmarks</a>.
-Very quickly they produced a <a href="https://www.google.com/bookmarks/deliciousimport">tool</a> that imported your bookmark from Delicious making any potential switch very easy.
+The most obvious choice is >Google Bookmarks</a>.
+Very quickly they produced a [tool](https://www.google.com/bookmarks/deliciousimport) that imported your bookmark from Delicious making any potential switch very easy.

 Should you make the switch though?